 The particles that impair visibility include both primary and secondary pollutants.
 The primary pollutants of concern are particles that are emitted directly into the atmosphere, such as dust from roads or soot (elemental carbon) from combustion sources (e.g., wood combustion).
 Secondary pollutants of concern are particles that form in the atmosphere from chemical reactions and physical processes, such as sulfates (formed from sulfur dioxide emissions from power plants and other industrial facilities) and nitrates (formed from nitrogen oxides emitted from power plants, automobiles, and other types of combustion sources).

-On average, the best visibility in selected National Parks and Wilderness Areas in the East, as calculated from the measured concentrations of components of PM, is only slightly better than the worst visibility in selected National Parks and Wilderness Areas in the West (Exhibits 1 and 2).
-In 2010, the average visual range for the worst days in the East was 49 kilometers (30 miles), compared to 173 kilometers (107 miles) for the best visibility days.
-In the West, the average visual range in 2010 extended from 124 kilometers (77 miles) on the worst days to 284 km (176 miles) on the best days.
+As shown in Exhibits 1 and 2, the average visual range for the worst days in 2015 in the East was 57 kilometers (36 miles), compared to 177 kilometers (110 miles) for the best visibility days.
+In the West, the average visual range in 2015 extended from 117 kilometers (73 miles) on the worst days to 282 km (175 miles) on the best days.
 In both regions, the average visual range in selected National Parks and Wilderness Areas increased since 1992 for worst, mid-range, and best visibility days.
-The increased visual ranges between 1992 and 2010 for mid-range visibility days were 96 percent in the East and 30 percent in the West.
+The increased visual ranges between 1992 and 2015 for mid-range visibility days were 98 percent in the East and 32 percent in the West.